Non-prescription glasses: What to know before buying them

 It’s important to note that non-prescription “plano lenses” have zero corrective power whatsoever, while non-prescription reading glasses offer some level of magnification, enlarging what you see up-close.

 If you don’t have vision issues that require prescriptive correction, wearing plano lenses shouldn’t be a problem — they will neither damage your eyes nor cause structural issues.
-Some non-prescription specs, such as the type that block damaging blue light, can actually be beneficial to your eye health.
+Some non-prescription specs, such as the type that filter blue light, may actually improve visual comfort while using digital devices.

 One negative is that cheaper over-the-counter (OTC) glasses can often fit poorly and cause you unnecessary discomfort, while lenses may scratch more easily.